jolares/jolares/README.md

-- 👋 Hello I’m @jolares!
+- 👋 Hello, I’m @jolares!
-- 👀 What are my passions and interests:
+- What are my interests:
-  - 💞️ I love solving hard problems in innovative ways.
-This drives my interests in End-to-end Machine Learning, Artificial Intelligence, and Software Engineering.
+  - Solving hard problems in innovative ways while striving for simplicity.
+  - End-to-end Machine Learning Machine Learning, Artificial Intelligence, and Software Engineering.
 - 📫 How to reach me: Create a new issue [here](https://github.com/jolares/jolares/issues)

 <!---